CLI

 bunx keryx upgradeOptions:

---dry-run— show what would change without writing--force/-y— overwrite all framework files without confirmation
+--dry-run— show what would change without writing--force— overwrite all framework files without confirmation-y/--yes— overwrite all framework files without confirmation (same effect as--force)

 keryx start